pleiszenburg/bewegung/docs/getting_started.rst

     >>> float(c)
     0.8333333333333334

-Because the need of taking care of the frames per second all the time can be annoying, every ``Time`` and ``Video`` object allows to generate new time objects based on its frames per second state.
+Because the need of taking care of the frames per second all the time can be annoying, every :class:`bewegung.Time` and :class:`bewegung.Video` object allows to generate new :class:`bewegung.Time` objects based on its frames per second state.

 .. code:: ipython